brandur/sorg/content/articles/soft-deletion.md

 * Hard deleting old records for regulatory requirements gets really, really easy: `DELETE FROM deleted_record WHERE deleted_at < now() - '1 year'::interval`.

 Deleted data is a little harder to get at, but not by much, and is still kept around in case someone needs to look at it.

+[1] An ex-Stripe colleague just emailed me to say that at least in the old days, we would occasionally undelete customer records for users who'd gotten themselves into real trouble, but its use was discouraged, and rare.
+(Thanks OB!)